-On 11 November, the Governor-General, Sir John Kerr decided that the only way to break this deadlock was to use his ‘reserve powers’ and dismiss Mr Whitlam and his government.
-It was the first time an unelected vice-regal representative, the Governor-General, had removed from office a prime minister who had a majority in the House of Representatives.
+On 11 November, the Governor-General, Sir John Kerr decided the only way to break this deadlock was to use his ‘reserve powers’ and dismiss Mr Whitlam and his government.
+It was the first time the Governor-General had removed from office a prime minister who had the support of a majority of members in the House of Representatives.

-The Museum of Australian Democracy at Old Parliament House has some information about this incident, which has come to be known as ‘The Dismissal’, including an explanation of the events that led up to it.
+The Museum of Australian Democracy at Old Parliament House has more information about this incident, which has come to be known as ‘The Dismissal’.